Through My Eyes. Again - Cover

 Col paused.
 “Does she think we are homosexuals?”

-I smiled, raising an eyebrow.
+I smiled, then raised an eyebrow.

 Col shook her head and changed the subject.
 “Willi, you know the future?”